 I also use the Austrian theory of the business cycle in my forecasts about the economy and the stock market, based on the works of Ludwig von Mises, Friedrich Hayek and other followers of Menger.
 They taught that easy-money policies are inflationary and lead to the boom-bust cycle in the economy and in the stock market.

-You may also want to check out my story of the great economic thinkers.
+Second, check out my story of the great economic thinkers.
 My book “The Making of Modern Economics” includes three chapters on the Austrians — Menger, Mises, Hayek and Schumpeter, among others.
 It includes pictures and lots of lively anecdotes.
-The price is only $35 at www.skousenbooks.com.
+The price is only $35 at www.skousenbooks.com/.

 Good investing, AEIOU,